5 Questions You Should Be Asking If You Are Serious About Building A Successful Music Career

 Residual - your income streams must pay you over and over again (ideally forever).

-- Passive - your income streams (at least some of them) should generate money continuously after the work is done (even when you are not actively working on them every single day).
+- Passive - your income streams should generate money continuously after the work is done.

-When you run your music career like a business and build multiple streams of income, earning 6-figures (or more) per year as a musician is a very realistic goal.
-More importantly, being a pro musician is much more secure than having any job.
+When you run your music career like a business and build multiple streams of income, earning 6-figures (or more) per year as a musician becomes a very realistic goal.